 - Launch the Settings app on your iPhone or iPad.

-- Tap on the device whose backup you want to delete.
+- Tap the device whose backup you want to delete.

 How to delete iCloud backups on your Mac

-- Launch System Preferences from the dock, your Finder, or by clicking the button on the top left of your screen.
+- Launch System Preferences from the dock, your Finder, or by clicking the Apple icon on the top left of your screen.

-- Click iCloud and sign in if prompted.
+- Click your Apple ID and sign in if prompted.

 - Click Backups in the menu on the left.